raaghavvd/UsernameEnumeration/README.md

 -P or -NP  :   P denotes to check if the error message indicates the username/email to exist
                NP denotes to check if the error message indicates the current username doesn’t exist

--email or -username    :     email means website takes email id as input
+-email or -username    :     email means website takes email id as input;
                              username means website takes usernames as input

 tor :   to run the tool with tor – changes IP addresses [This parameter is optional]